 As a goal, try to contribute to your 401K plan to the maximum level, which is $19,500 in 2021.
 Some years it may be hard to do, especially when you are experiencing a job loss.
 Resist withdrawing money from your retirement account as there is usually a 10% penalty and taxes to do so before you turn 59.5 years.
 Withdrawing retirement money will put a dent into your retirement fund that will be painful longer term.

 One of my favorite quotes in The Richest Man is this: “It behooves a man to make preparation for a suitable income in the days to come, when he is no longer young, and to make preparations for his family should he no longer be with them to comfort and support them.”

 Compounding Works Best When Investing Early

 The power of compounding interest, linked to the time value of money, will benefit you the most if you save and invest early.
-Let your earnings accumulate and grow rather than withdraw money from your accounts.
-It makes a big difference if you start saving for your retirement 10 years later than your friends or if you invest for 10 years and then stop contributing to your 401K retirement account.
-It is difficult if not impossible to catch up by doubling the amount if you start investing later on.
+Let your earnings accumulate and grow rather than withdraw cash from your accounts.
+It makes a big difference if you start saving for your retirement ten years later than your friends or if you invest for ten years and then stop contributing to your 401K retirement account.
+It is difficult to catch up by doubling the amount if you start investing later on.